marqueza/syzygy/lib/lovetoys/README.md

 All your systems have to be derived from the `System` class.
 An example how to do this can be found below.

 There are two types of Systems: "update" and "draw" Systems.
-Update systems perform logic operations, like moving a player and updating physics.
+Update systems perform logic operations, like moving a player and updating Physics.
 Their `update` method is called by the engine.
 Draw systems are responsible for rendering your game world on screen.
 Their `draw` method is also called by the engine.

 #### An example for a custom system